 Spectrum doesn’t want us to respect the husband who turns out to be a dish network installer.
 So they make him silly, and chubby.

 Its subtle because nowadays they have to be.
 But it is there, isn’t it?

 Saturday, dad and I traded songs via youtube.
 He showed me who put the overalls in mrs ___ chowder.
 We also listened to Nellie Jack and my blue heaven.
 Dad talked about how his dad would come out of his bedroom dancing and singing these two songs.
 My dad was emotional as he remembered this.
 He said Grandpa must have been a romantic.
 Other men didn’t want to get married, but he always wanted a family.
 Dad said he did too.

 I replied that’s what I always wanted as well.

 What a gift my father gave to me.
 To share and to be vulnerable.
 And to be emotional.

-John Elder Robison, author of Look Me In The Eyes, talked about his Asperger’s syndrome going undiagnosed.
+John Elder Robison, author of Look Me In The Eyes, talked about his Asperger’s syndrome going un-diagnosed until adulthood.
 A great book and in it he talks about the adults being the only ones that interacted with him due to his social skills.

 People with autism can be challenging.
 However, as adults, we can handle it.
 When behaviors get on our nerves, we need to be the ones that keep them from isolation.